pdxdave/Web-API-Node---Build-a-Web-API---Intro-to-NodeJs-and-Express/README.md

 - Asynchronous: it is harder to learn for developers that have only worked with languages that default to synchronous operations that block the execution thread.
 - npm repository: too many packages that do the same thing makes it harder to choose one and, in some cases, may introduce vulnerabilities into our code.

+#### Q: What is Express?
+#### A: Express is a light and unopinionated framework that sits on top of Node.js and makes it easier to create web applications and services.

+Some of the benefits of using Express are that it is:

+- Simple
+- Unopinionated
+- Extensible
+- Light-weight
+- Compatible with connect middleware.
+(This means we can tap into an extensive collection of modules written for connect.)
+- All packaged into a clean, intuitive, and easy to use API.
+- Abstracts away common tasks (writing web applications can be verbose, hence the need for a library like this)